-Ubuntu (Linux) RDP GUI with Windows WSL
+Ubuntu (Linux) Desktop using RDP GUI with Windows WSL

 Enable WSL on Windows: